Norsk Elektrisk & Brown Boveri

 Norsk Elektrisk & Brown Boveri A/S also known as NEBB was a Norwegian manufacturing company, which built a lot of the rolling stock that is used by Norges Statsbaner.
 The plant was located at Skøyen.
-In 1988 it merged into Asea Brown Boveri (ABB).
+In 1988, it merged into Asea Brown Boveri (ABB).

 History

 Frognerkilens Fabrikk was founded in 1874 with focus on agricultural machinery.
-In 1881 it started production of the first electric motor and in 1894 it changed its name to Norsk Elektrisk A/S. Cooperation with Brown, Boveri & Cie (BBC) started in 1905 and in 1908 BBC bought the company, giving it the name NEBB.
-In 1948 NEBB acquired Skabo Jernbanevognfabrikk that made railway wagons, merging the two companies, though Skabo is closed and sold to Strømmens Værksted in 1973.
-In 1979 Strømmens Værksted was bought by NEBB.
-In 1988 BBC merged with ASEA to found Asea Brown Boveri (ABB) and NEBB was merged into the new corporation, losing its former own identity.
-Today NEBB is part of Bombardier Transportation.
+In 1881 it started production of the first electric motor and, in 1894, it changed its name to Norsk Elektrisk A/S. Cooperation with Brown, Boveri & Cie (BBC) started in 1905 and, in 1908, BBC bought the company, giving it the name NEBB.
+In 1948, NEBB acquired Skabo Jernbanevognfabrikk that made railway wagons, merging the two companies, though Skabo was closed and sold to Strømmens Værksted in 1973.
+In 1979, Strømmens Værksted was bought by NEBB.
+In 1988 BBC merged with ASEA to found Asea Brown Boveri (ABB) and NEBB was merged into the new corporation, losing its former identity.
+Today, NEBB is part of Bombardier Transportation.